joef12345/DUO-Log-Analyzer/README.md

 ## Upgrading From Previous Release
 - Simply extract the zip file in the same directory as your previous installation and overwrite all files.
 Your configuration will be automatically upgraded to the new version.
-- Run the program in `-setup` mode to make take advantage of any new features.
+- Run the program in `-setup` mode to take advantage of any new features.

 ## Checking Than One DUO Instance
 - Create a folder for each instance and run the program in `-setup` mode to create a different configuration for each DUO instance.